-The limits of our Solar System seem to be continually expanding, as the new found celestial body temporarily named «2012 VP113» is estimated to have a diameter of about 450 km and is located in the so-called Oort Cloud.
+The limits of our Solar System seem to be continually expanding, as the newfound celestial body temporarily named «2012 VP113» is estimated to have a diameter of about 450 km and is located in the so-called Oort Cloud.

-It is the second large object discovered in the Oort Cloud after Sedna (which however has not been yet recognized as a planet) in 2013.
+It is the second large object discovered in the Oort Cloud after Sedna (which, however, has not been yet recognized as a planet) in 2013.
 Both bodies follow elliptical orbits, which means that their distance from the Sun is continuously changing.

-The discovery of the new candidate for dwarf planet will help researchers give an explanation of how the bodies got at such a distance from the Sun.
+The discovery of the new candidate for the dwarf planet will help researchers give an explanation of how the bodies got at such a distance from the Sun.